deanturpin/superdean.com/README.md

 Now we're cooking: get the back off and inspect the insides for any issues.

-- Bergeon 8008, Rubber Case Ball -- squishy ball case back remover that works far better than you might expect
+- Bergeon 8008, Rubber Case Ball -- squishy ball case back remover that works far better than you might think
 - Case knife -- pen knife style
 - Case knife -- oyster shucker style; I generally prefer these to the other one, but it's good to have a choice for tricky cases
-- Rodico Premium (Bergeon 7033-1)
+- Rodico Premium (Bergeon 7033-1) -- for picking up dust and small components/hands
-- Eyeglass, Black No. 2.5 = 4x (Bergeon 4422-2.5)
+- Eyeglass, Black No. 2.5 = 4x (Bergeon 4422-2.5) -- slightly more
+  magnification
 - AF 176.530.24 Headband Eyeglass Holder -- the ones that clip on your glasses look nice but are much more expensive
 - Case Cushion Watch Black Gel Ø75mm Bergeon -- treat yourself to a good gel